 The need for intimacy is ageless.
 And studies now confirm that no matter what your gender, you can enjoy sex for as long as you wish.
 Naturally, sex at 70 or 80 may not be like it is at 20 or 30—but in some ways it can be better.
-As a senior, you may feel wiser than you were in your earlier years, and know what works best for you when it comes to your sex life.
+As an older adult, you may feel wiser than you were in your earlier years, and know what works best for you when it comes to your sex life.
 Older people often have a great deal more self-confidence and self-awareness, and feel released from the unrealistic ideals of youth and prejudices of others.
 And with children grown and work less demanding, couples are better able to relax and enjoy one another without the old distractions.

-For a number of reasons, though, many seniors worry about sex in their later years, and end up turning away from sexual encounters.
+For a number of reasons, though, many adults worry about sex in their later years, and end up turning away from sexual encounters.
 Some older adults feel embarrassed, either by their aging bodies or by their “performance,” while others are affected by illness or loss of a partner.
 Without accurate information and an open mind, a temporary situation can turn into a permanent one.
 You can avoid letting this happen by being proactive.
 Whether you’re seeking to restart or improve your sex life, it’s important to be ready to try new things, and to ask for professional help if necessary.
 There is much you can do to compensate for the normal changes that come with aging.
 With proper information and support, your later years can be an exciting time to explore both the emotional and sensual aspects of your sexuality.

 - Increase lifespan.
-Through its health-improving benefits, a good senior sex life can add years to your life.
+Through its health-improving benefits, a good sex life can add years to your life.

 Sex in later life may not be the same as it was in your youth—but that doesn’t have to be a bad thing.
 In fact, sex can be more enjoyable than ever.
 As you find yourself embracing your older identity, you can:

 - Reap the benefits of experience.
 The independence and self-confidence that comes with age can be very attractive to your spouse or potential partners.
-No matter your gender, you may feel better about your body at 72 than you did at 22.
+No matter your gender, you may feel better about your body at 62 or 72 than you did at 22.
 And it is likely that you now know more about yourself and what makes you excited and happy.
 Your experience and self-possession can make your sex life exciting for you and your partner.

 - Love and appreciate your older self.
 Naturally, your body is going through changes as you age.
 You look and feel differently than you did when you were younger.
 But if you can accept these changes as natural and hold your head up high, you’ll not only feel better, you’ll also be more attractive to others.
 Confidence and honesty garner the respect of others—and can be sexy and appealing.

-Good senior sex is safe senior sex
+Good sex over 50 is safe sex over 50

 As a senior, you need to be just as careful as younger people when having sex with a new partner.
 You may not be able to get pregnant, but you’re still susceptible to sexually transmitted diseases.
 Talk to your partner, and protect yourself.